eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/build_custom_agents.md

 *Audience: software developers*

 ## When to Create a Custom Agent Template
-- If an existing agent template works for you, but you want to extend its capabilities, attach an existing tool or consider creating a [custom tool](/docs/howto/build_custom_tools/).
+If an existing agent template works for you, but you want to extend its capabilities, attach an existing tool or consider creating a [custom tool](/docs/howto/build_custom_tools/).

+Consider a custom agent template if:
-- If you want an agent to behave differently to solve a specific problem, create a custom agent template.
+- You want an agent to behave differently to solve a specific problem, create a custom agent template.
+- You frequently make the same customizations on agent resources.
+- You want to control the scope of what is configurable in agent resource files.

 > Not sure how tools can extend an agent's capabilities?
 See [Eidolon's pre-built tools](/docs/components/logicunit/overview) for some examples. (*Note: tools were formerly referred to as "LogicUnits".*)